bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-mysql-and-github.md

 Before you start this tutorial, make sure you have the following ready:

-- Finished our previous UI-based change tutorial [DevOps: Database Change Management with MySQL](/docs/tutorials/database-change-management-with-mysql).
+- Finished our previous UI-based change tutorial [Database CI/CD and Schema Migration with MySQL](/docs/tutorials/database-change-management-with-mysql).
 - A local MySQL cluster.
 - A GitHub account.
 - A public GitHub repository.